Commit yourself to lifelong learning. The most valuable asset you’ll ever have is your mind and what you put into it.

-A commitment to CANI means that you are committed to achieving mastery over your life and emotional wellbeing.
+A commitment to CANI means that you are committed to achieving mastery over your life and emotional well-being.
 This effectively means making small, diligent and continuous daily improvements that can help move your life forward in a positive way.

-In order to do this you need to spend time seeking out new information, insights, understandings, knowledge, skills and strategies that can help you get an edge over others who are vying for the same career and business objectives.
-Furthermore, you need to spend time developing empowering new habits, behaviors and beliefs that support all that you are learning in order to help you put that knowledge into practice.
+In order to do this, you need to spend time seeking out new information, insights, understandings, knowledge, skills, and strategies that can help you get an edge over others who are vying for the same career and business objectives.
+Furthermore, you need to spend time developing empowering new habits, behaviors, and beliefs that support all that you are learning in order to help you put that knowledge into practice.

 The key to CANI is to commit yourself to learning things that are relevant to your life and circumstances, that are timeless (evergreen), and that are immediately applicable so that you can progressively move your life forward each and every day.
 Whether this means reading books within your chosen area of study, taking extra courses, hiring a coach or mentor, etc, it all essentially comes down to making learning and self-education a priority in your life.

 The more you know and learn, the more you will realize that there is to know and learn.
 As such, you progressively start building momentum.
-And as you learn and know more about yourself, about life and about your chosen areas of study, the more earning power you will have and the greater chances for long-term happiness and fulfilment.
+And as you learn and know more about yourself, about life and about your chosen areas of study, the more earning power you will have and the greater chances for long-term happiness and fulfillment.
 In fact, the greater quality of life you will live and experience.

 A commitment to lifelong learning means that you will no longer accept that a standard education is enough.
 These days it’s just simply not enough.
 You need to be constantly learning, growing and developing yourself in order to get an edge over other people who are competing for the same things.
 Furthermore, you need to commit yourself to this process in order to live an optimal life where everything you desire you can readily create for yourself.

-Lifelong learning is essentially about enhancing not only your knowledge and skills, but also your resourcefulness and ability to adapt to changing conditions and circumstances.
+Lifelong learning is essentially about enhancing not only your knowledge and skills but also your resourcefulness and ability to adapt to changing conditions and circumstances.
 It’s all about life and living.
 While schools and colleges around the world can provide you with a solid specialized education, lifelong learning provides you with a “life” education.
 It essentially helps you live your life at more optimal levels so that you can have everything you want and desire in every area of your life.

-But of course making this commitment isn’t easy.
+But of course, making this commitment isn’t easy.
 In fact, it’s not easy for most individuals because many people have a very negative view of education, which is why they can never fathom committing to CANI.
-And this of course works to your advantage.
+And this, of course, works to your advantage.
 What they can’t commit to becomes your opportunity.
 Every day you commit yourself to learning, growing and developing yourself, you add more value to who you are as a person and to what you can offer to the world.
 In other words, you become more of an asset to yourself, to your family, and to society.
 And of course with more value offered comes greater reward and compensation for your knowledge, time, effort and skills.